-Our common stock is thinly traded and in the future, may continue to be thinly traded, and our investors may be unable to sell at or near ask prices, their respective purchase prices or at all if they need to sell their shares to raise money or otherwise desire to liquidate such shares.
+Our common stock is thinly traded and in the future, may continue to be thinly traded, and investors may be unable to sell at or near asking prices, the public offering price or at all if they need to sell their shares to raise money or otherwise desire to liquidate such shares.

 To date, we have a low volume of daily trades in our common stock on The NASDAQ Global Market.
 For example, the average daily trading volume in our common stock on The NASDAQ Global Market during the third quarter of 2012 was approximately 37,000 shares per day.
-Investors purchasing our common stock in this offering may be unable to sell their common stock at or near their ask prices, the public offering price or at all, which may result in substantial losses to our investors.
+Investors purchasing our common stock in this offering may be unable to sell their common stock at or near their asking prices, the public offering price or at all, which may result in substantial losses to our investors.